codio/site/source/docs/teacher/special/flode.html.md

 1. Select Courses from the items on the left of the Dashboard
 1. Look for 'An Introduction to Programming'

-'An Introduction to Prgramming' uses Flode extensively and provide an excellent way of introducing students to programming, computational thinking and Algorithms.
+'An Introduction to Prgramming' uses Flode extensively and provides an excellent way of introducing students to programming, computational thinking and Algorithms.

 ## Creating and editing a new Flode file
 If you want to create Flode charts independently of any Codio Course content, create a new project from the Dashboard.